Click here or below for a chart of our local waters.

 and here is detail of the Marina (RGYC) in Geelong.

 Navigating Port Phillip Heads can be challenging and local knowledge should be obtained.
 In particular, large ships make a sudden turn off Lonsdale Bight to follow the main shipping channel.
 The approach from offshore favoured by yachts is the “four fingers west” channel.
 Here is just one of the diagrams available.
-See also location of Corsair Rock, by scrolling down the Race courses and sailing instructions page.
+See also location of Corsair Rock, by scrolling down to “Hazards” in the “Skippers’ Essentials” page.

 Some hints on old-fashioned navigation